SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/event-instance-functionality/capacity-control-reg-counts.md

 > **Registrant plus Guests** - When selected, this is going to count each registration record as 1 PLUS the "Number of Guests", which is on the registration record.
 This is dependent on the status of those registrations being in a status equal to "Registered", "In Progress", "Confirmed", "Attended" and "No-Show".
 The number of Registrant plus Guests meeting the criteria is reflected on the "Count of Attendees" field on the Instance record.

 When selecting Registrant Plus Guest, this is typically used when "Allow Other Attendees" is marked as TRUE on the related Event record.
-See the note below about Guest counts related to utilizing the [Guest Feature]().
+See the note below about Guest counts related to utilizing the [Custom Questions Feature](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/advanced-features/custom-questions/).

 As these are selected and changed, you'll see the "Current Available Capacity" updating to reflect the counts appropriately.